-Pogaca is a traditional savory pastry in Turkey just like simit (aka Turkish bagel).
-You can find pogaca with different fillings such as feta, kasar cheese, potatoes or olives.
+Pogaca is a traditional savory pastry in Turkey and it is as popular as borek.
+You can find pogaca with different fillings such as feta cheese, kasar cheese, potatoes or olives.
 It is even possible to find it with no filling.
 Every home cook has their own style of pogaca recipe.
 They might be big or small in size in pastry shops, but I prefer making them small as they look cuter this way.

 The very first thing to know when making these super soft buns is that everything should be at room temperature.
 If the ingredients are cold, your buns won't get as soft as desired.

 Also, we need two ingredients so that the buns can keep soft for up to a week: Yeast and mineral water.
 These two really help the fluffiness.
 On the other hand, don't worry if you can't find mineral water.
-Use plain yogurt instead.
-It will help as well.
-If you are in a hurry though and can’t wait for the dough to rise, go check out our No-Yeast Quick Dinner Rolls recipe.
-They are soft too but not for up to a week.
+Use still water instead.

 Mix sugar and yeast with milk.
 Combine all the dough ingredients including this milk mixture and mix them well.
 You can add a little extra flour or mineral water if either of them is not enough.
 You should have a pliable and non-sticky dough.
 Cover it with a moist cloth and let it rest for 45 min.
 Meanwhile you can prepare the filling.
-Chop parsley and combine it with cheese of your choice.
+Chop parsley and combine it with feta cheese.